Analysis | How Iran’s Hard-Liners Got Campaign Boost From Trump

 While political parties exist in Iran, they’re not formally represented in parliament.
 Instead, there are two broad political factions -- reformists and principlists -- with varying shades of orthodoxy within each group.
-The 290-seat parliament has been dominated by a coalition of reformists, moderates and pragmatic conservatives since the last vote in 2016, which bolstered Rouhani and his cabinet.
-The principlist faction is in the minority.
+Parliament had been dominated by a coalition of reformists, moderates and pragmatic conservatives since the last vote in 2016, which bolstered Rouhani and his cabinet.
+Now, according to Iran’s semi-official Mehr news agency, the principlist faction has taken more than 220 of the 290 seats.
 It contains Iran’s most right-wing, religious and hard-line politicians, who tend to prioritize the country’s security apparatus and theocratic leadership above all else.
 They mostly oppose engagement with the West and tend to be deeply hostile to the U.S.

-It’s not just that.
-In the weeks ahead of the election, Iran’s 12-member Guardian Council, a powerful body of legal experts responsible for vetting candidates, has barred thousands of people from running.
-This includes some 75% of current lawmakers within the moderate coalition and some conservative politicians allied with Rouhani.
-The president and a number of leading reformers have criticized the disqualifications.
-Rouhani said they have effectively created a single-faction race that gives voters no choice.
-The council has defended its decisions and said many of those barred were guilty of corruption or “anti-state behavior.”
-Among those barred were six of 15 women incumbents who wanted to run again.
-In 2016, a record 17 women secured seats, 14 of them reformists.
-Another factor in the election is that some reformists say they will boycott the vote in response to the state’s violent crackdown on protests in November sparked by a sudden increase in the price of gasoline.
+It wasn’t just that.
+In the weeks ahead of the election, Iran’s 12-member Guardian Council, a powerful body of legal experts responsible for vetting candidates, barred thousands of people from running.
+That included some 75% of sitting lawmakers within the moderate coalition and some conservative politicians allied with Rouhani, who complained that the disqualifications effectively created a single-faction race.
+The council defended its decisions and said many of those barred were guilty of corruption or “anti-state behavior.”
+The disqualifications are thought to have suppressed voter turnout, which was a record low 42.5%.
+A reported surge in coronavirus cases in Iran also dampened turnout, as did a boycott of the election by some reformists in response to the state’s violent crackdown on protests in November that were sparked by a sudden increase in the price of gasoline.

 4. What powers does Iran’s parliament have?

 It is weak relative to other seats of power.
 Ultimate power in Iran rests with the supreme leader, currently Ayatollah Ali Khamenei, who is chosen by a group of Islamic scholars and politicians.
 The president, who is popularly elected, nominates cabinet members and is the government’s chief executive.
 In addition to approving all candidates for office, the Guardian Council has veto power over all legislation passed by parliament.
-Still, parliamentary sessions feature policy debates and critiques of the government.
-The body serves as a check on executive power by approving the budget, treaties and government ministers, whom it can also impeach.
+Still, parliament serves as a check on executive power by approving the budget, treaties and government ministers, whom it can also impeach.
+Its sessions feature policy debates and critiques of the government.

 To contact the reporter on this story: Golnar Motevalli in London at gmotevalli@bloomberg.net